 Step #1: Evaluate the current performance of your social media accounts

 A small proportion of your social media followers are fake.
-As we saw, even presidential candidates have many of them).
+There are no two ways about it.

 But, how do you find out if you’ve stacked up a significant amount of fake ones that are hampering your business?

 One indication is that fake profiles won’t belong to your target audience.
 Hence, you can expect a lower number of comments and likes on your post.

 But, what does lower social media interaction equate to?